DylanVanAssche/webtechnologie-website/README.md

 # webtechnologie-website

 Website for the course Webtechnologie by Joost Vennekens (Campus De Nayer, KU Leuven).
-This website is a demo for several languages for developing websites.
+This website is a demo for several languages to develop websites.

 ## Languages